The thing underneath

 The friendly window.

-Once you've got brew installed, you've got everything you need.
-BREWBUNDLE is just a nicer way to browse the catalog (12,000 packages is a lot to scroll through in your terminal), save bundles (the exact set of tools you want on every new machine), and share install commands(one URL, one paste).
-That's the whole product.
+Once brew is installed you have everything you need.
+BREWBUNDLE is a nicer way to browse the catalog, save the exact set of tools you want, and share an install command.
+That is the whole product.

-BREWBUNDLE doesn't write Homebrew.
-BREWBUNDLE doesn't maintain Homebrew.
-BREWBUNDLE isn't affiliated with Homebrew.
-We're a separate project that uses their public catalog data with respect.
+BREWBUNDLE does not build or maintain Homebrew, and is not affiliated with it.
+We are a separate project that uses their public catalog data with respect.

 Created by